scottglenblanch/modularize-terminal-commands/README.md

 * google: After running you can input a search in the terminal, which will then open up a google search in chrome
 * youtube: Will ask for a search and then open that search in youtube
 * killapplications: Will kill all application found in /Applications
 * createCommand: Create your own custom command.
 You can be in any directory to run this.
 It will make a copy of the command and hardlink that same file to ~/bin
 * createCommandOpenUrl <command name> <url>: Will create a command which when called will open up the url specified
 * createCommandOpenApplication <command name> <application name in /Applications>: Will create a command to open an application found in /Applications
+* deleteCommand <command name>: Will delete file in ~/bin and current directory
+* linkToHomeBin <file name>: Hard links file to ~/bin
+* linkFilesInPwdToHomeBin: Hard links all file in current directory to ~/bin
+* linkToAliases <file name>: Will take file name and hard link to ~/aliases.
+Aliases in that file are available when the terminal is restarted
+* initShell: command ran from either ~/.bashrc or ~/.zshrc.
+To run it use source ~/bin/initShell.